s-h-a-d-o-w/blog/posts/2024-09-26_evaluating-ecosystem.md

 ⚡ Holy crap, it’s *fast*!
 ❌ Buggy/unstable in all ways that I’ve tried it — as a package manager, a runtime and a test runner.
-❌ Maybe there are different best practices for highly complex native code (I’ve only ever worked on pretty simple things) but if I saw [a module like this](https://github.com/oven-sh/bun/blob/main/src/bun.zig) in a project that I work on, I’d sound the alarm.
-(Just in case you don’t know what I mean: Individual modules generally shouldn’t contain more than a few hundred lines of code, since the code becomes difficult to read/manage otherwise.
+❌ Maybe there are different best practices for highly complex native code (I’ve only ever worked on pretty simple things) but if I saw [a TS module like this](https://github.com/oven-sh/bun/blob/main/src/bun.zig) in a project that I work on, I’d sound the alarm.
+(In case you don’t know what I mean: Individual modules generally shouldn’t contain more than a few hundred lines of code, since the code becomes difficult to read/manage otherwise.
 At time of writing, this has 3787 lines.)

 # Closing thoughts

 A few years ago, things were pretty straight-forward to me — Next.js, some CSS in JS library and you’re good to go.
+Of course - back then, most companies weren't using Next.js. 😄

-Although, I also recently discovered a note to myself in an old next.js project that says ‘Try not to use Next.js ever again!!”
-Reasons given were problems with dynamic routes, no ability to output verbose build logs and zeit seemingly designing things to nudge people into adopting opinionated workflows that can be monetized more easily.
+Although, I also recently discovered a note to myself in an old Next.js project that says ‘Try not to use Next.js ever again!!”
+Reasons given were problems with dynamic routes, no ability to output verbose build logs and zeit (now vercel) seemingly designing things to nudge people into adopting opinionated workflows that can be monetized more easily.
 My suggestion was to “try using something less opinionated and leaner”, kind of like why I chose React over Angular many years ago.
 Which is why I really wanted vite and tanstack router to pan out.
 But it just didn’t.
 At least not to my standard that at least SSR with streaming has to work.

 It also looks to me like the React and Next.js team jumped the gun on releasing server components.
 They’re collecting user feedback for sure.
 But at the expense of user satisfaction.
 You can say “it’s experimental” all you want — when Next.js makes it the default, most people will expect smooth sailing.
-(Sidenote: I find it odd that [the Next.js docs](https://nextjs.org/docs/app/building-your-application/rendering/client-components) tell you all about exactly how hydration and whatnot works but nothing about how to manage using browser APIs in client components.
-Given that SSR still happens and they’re not available on the server and hydration problems can also easily happen.)

 Why am I even so focused on RSC if I mostly work on highly interactive apps?
 Well, first of all, like I’ve mentioned, I would’ve been satisfied with just SSR.
 The same question would still apply of course.
 And it’s because I’m still interested in SEO and great page load performance.
 OK, so you’ll probably have different apps for e.g. the marketing site and the actual product.
 But as long as it’s not unreasonable, I also try to go with consistency and things that perform well by default.
 Having a few lines of code somewhere that make most of a highly interactive app run on the client only doesn’t seem like a big burden.
 But it comes with the perk that the shell will load faster, things can be moved out to that shell as needed (the line between highly interactive and not isn’t always that clear) and projects will have similar architecture.

 As for CSS — a real conundrum.
-In one project, I used CSS modules and in the other Panda.
+In one recent project, I used CSS modules and in another Panda.
 For a long time, I by far preferred working with Panda but the more I used it, the more the problems piled up (see above).
 I wish I could be more confident about the future of vanilla extract because I really like type checking and being able to trace design token usage.
-I value that higher than having to use `className` everywhere.
-So right now, although there a few solutions that I absolutely don’t want to use, there’s also nothing that I do want to use.
-Well, aside from good old libraries like emotion or stitches.
+So right now, although there a few solutions that I absolutely don’t want to use, there’s also nothing recent that supports RSC and I *really* want to use.

 But that’s just me.
 I’m sure there are many who work on content-driven apps (or maybe huge projects with multiple different frontends) all the time who rightly love Astro.
 And maybe many who just ignore all the server-side optimizations and just ship their purely client-side app e.g. bundled with vite — fair enough.
 Many are obviously in love with Tailwind.
 And then there are those who don’t mind possibly digging through hundreds of full text search results on a large code base, trying to figure out whether some design tokens are even still used.
 From these points of views, everything is of course just fine.

 And at least when it comes to the JS/web ecosystem more broadly, e.g. playwright still seems decent and reliable.
 Vitest also seems like a great drop-in replacement for jest.
 I also love how pnpm has improved so much over the years that it has become more popular than yarn (which I enjoyed using for years before finally switching to pnpm probably about a year ago) has ever been.
-And I’m a fan of some recent native additions like `dialog` or `details` to HTML (some decisions at least with `dialog` seem odd but at least I don’t have to write [potentially a ton of code for dealing with accessibility](https://github.com/radix-ui/primitives/blob/main/packages/react/dialog/src/Dialog.tsx). 😅) or `toReversed()` in JS.
 So… there’s still great stuff.
 Fingers crossed that the whole framework (using the term loosely)/styling situation will improve again too.
-Maybe people will *finally* knock it off with cranking out things as quickly as possible and instead do fewer things well — if that really is the underlying problem.